Noteshelf Review 2023

 • Erase Highlighter Only.

-These two options (especially the latter) can be a godsend when you’re trying to avoid turning a simple erasing exercise into a surgical procedure.
+These three options (especially the middle) can be a godsend when you’re trying to avoid turning a simple erasing exercise into a surgical procedure.

 You’ll also see an Auto-select previous tool toggle.
 The auto-switch feature is great if you’re just erasing one stroke, but it can get annoying if you need to erase more because the tool switches back automatically as soon as the stylus nib leaves the glass.